PeARSearch/PeARS-OMD/README.md

 ```

-NB: on the OMD server, the index.html files will be created on-the-fly at runtime.
+NB: on the OMD server, the index.html files are created on-the-fly at runtime.

 To recursively crawl from base url: